Team2445/The-Programming-Survival-Guide/Java Lessons/Variables.md

 // The layout of making variables datatype variableName = value

+// Variable names have to start with letters not numbers, but you can use numbers after letters.

 // datatype    // variableName   // value
 int            x               = 5;
 int y = x / 2;